How to choose a SIPP that’s right for you

 You may be able to transfer the pensions you have to a new or existing SIPP.

-Whether you're transferring a single pension or consolidating a few old ones into it single SIPP, it can have some useful benefits - like giving you more control of your investments, making your pension easier to manage, and may even mean lower fees.
+Whether you're transferring a single pension or consolidating a few old ones into it single SIPP, it could have some useful benefits - like giving you more control of your investments, making your pension easier to manage, and may even mean lower fees.

 But this may not be the right choice for everyone.
 You need to consider and compare features, charges, investment choices and any valuable benefits that could be lost in the process.
 This includes safeguarded benefits like guaranteed annuity rates.
 If you're unsure, you should speak to a financial adviser.